Macedonian Denar (MKD)

 Payroll in North Macedonia is usually processed on a monthly basis.

-The current minimum wage in North Macedonia is fixed at MKD 22,146 per month.
+Following a raise in March 2023, the minimum wage in Northern Macedonia is now fixed at MKD 20,175 per month.

 The first 30 days of sick leave are covered by the employer with remuneration rates being as follows: